dghosef/qdbp/README.md

 ## Quick Start

 qdbp requires Ocaml, Dune, Ocamllex, and Menhir.
-Once you have those, clone this repo and run `dune exec ./bin/qdbp.exe <filename>` to run a file or `dune exec ./bin/qdbp.exe --help` for more options.
+The compiler isn't quite usable but soon it will be.
+Get those and check back in a few weeks, clone this repo and run `dune exec ./bin/qdbp.exe <filename>` to run a file or `dune exec ./bin/qdbp.exe --help` for more options.
 While qdbp doesn't have support for syntax highlighting yet, I have found that using syntax highlighting for Ocaml works well enough.
 Happy qdbping!